Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1965: Actor Robert Downey Jr., best known for movies such as "Chaplin," "Zodiac," "Tropic Thunder," "Iron Man," "Sherlock Holmes" and "The Avengers," is born in New York City.

-1964: Actor and comedian David Cross, best known for his TV work in "Mr. Show," "Arrested Development" and "The Increasingly Poor Decisions of Todd Margaret," and the movies "Alvin and the Chipmunks," "Kung Fu Panda" and "Megamind," is born in Atlanta, Ga.
+1964: Actor and comedian David Cross, best known for his TV work in "Mr. Show," "Arrested Development" and "The Increasingly Poor Decisions of Todd Margaret," and the movies "Alvin and the Chipmunks," "Kung Fu Panda" and "Megamind," is born in Atlanta, Georgia.

 1964: The Beatles make music history by holding the top five places on the U.S. Billboard Hot 100 chart with "Can't Buy Me Love," "Twist and Shout," "She Loves You," "I Want to Hold Your Hand" and "Please Please Me."
 The band also had seven more songs on the chart.